hank-ai/hankerfaces/README.md

 </details>

+#
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project includes hank.ai examples, conversion classes (python), and resulting 3rd party input examples
+This project includes the hank.ai data-exchange specification and examples, conversion classes (python), and resulting 3rd party import examples

+### Hank.ai JSON Specification:
+* [Hank-AI-BillingandHealthDataExchange-Version-02-022021.JSON]('Hank-AI-BillingandHealthDataExchange-Version-02-022021.JSON') (note: best viewed as 'json with comments' in vscode)